EASYGO-ITN/Deliverable_4_2/GeothermalEnergy/utilisation.md

 The direct and indirect utilisations of geothermal energy with different in-situ temperatures.
 Figure provided by Martine Bloemendal {cite}`martine`.
 ```

-## Role of Geothermal Energy

-* depends where you are
-* Iceland is driven by geothermal but in a unique position
-* multipurpose tool - Munich area

 ## Direct Use
 The versatile direct utilisations of geothermal fluids with a temperature between 10 &deg;C - 150 &deg;C {cite}`anderson1979direct` has been ducomented for over 2000 years {cite}`direct-2000`.
 By the end of 2019, the total annual energy consumption from direct geothermal use is 283,580 GW h worldwide, reported in 88 countries and/or regions {cite}`lund2021direct`.The figure (data from {cite}`lund2021direct`) below shows main categories of direct utilisations of geothermal energy, dominated by heat pumps, bathing & swimming, and space heating.